lz2510/Tech/Behavior.md

 ### what’s your motivation or what motivates you?

+- I'd like to solve technical challenging problems.
+How?
+By using best pratices and new technologies, they can give me some help.
 - Follow best pratices.
 I like to read some blogs like MartinFlower, Robert Martin.
 There are some best practices in enginerring industry, like Clean Architecture.
-- Follow new info.
+- Follow new technology.
 I subscribe Medium, they send me recommendation everyday.
 The recommedation is about software enginerring, like new features in php8, how to use laravel more effiently.
-- I'd like to solve technical challenging problems.
-By using best pratices and new technologies, it can give me some help.

 https://careersidekick.com/what-motivates-you/